PrateekPisat/Pong_Game/README.md

 # Pong_Game
-A basic Pong Game in Java, for mini projects, etc.
+A basic Pong Game in Java, with an AI opponent